Communicating Best Practices for Refrigerant Management

 - On average, GreenChill partner emissions rates are approximately 50 percent of the industry standard.

 Commercial refrigeration systems in the United States use a range of synthetic and natural refrigerants.
-Many synthetic refrigerants deplete the ozone layer and contribute to climate change.
-Some of these refrigerants–such as hydrofluorocarbons, or HFCs–have effects on climate change that are several thousand times stronger than carbon dioxide.
+Some synthetic refrigerants–such as hydrofluorocarbons, or HFCs–have effects on climate change that are several thousand times stronger than carbon dioxide.
+Moreover, these refrigerants are costly to replace when they are leaked, and commercial refrigeration systems often have high leak rates.
+Reducing emissions of HFCs and transitioning to environmentally friendlier alternatives can help mitigate climate change and save food retailers money.
 EPA is working with food retailers to reduce these effects.

 EPA’s GreenChill is a voluntary partnership program with the goal of helping food retailers reduce refrigerant emissions by implementing lower refrigerant charge sizes, eliminating leaks, and adopting best practices in refrigerant management.
 Since 2010, Abt Associates has supported GreenChill through a variety of activities, including: